akshayverma5122/Kubernetes/cka/core concept/05-ETCD-in-Kubernetes.md

 ## ETCD in HA Environment
    - In a high availability environment, you will have multiple master nodes in your cluster that will have multiple ETCD Instances spread across the master nodes.
    - Make sure etcd instances know each other by setting the right parameter in the **`etcd.service`** configuration.
 The **`--initial-cluster`** option where you need to specify the different instances of the etcd service.

+## Important Notes - ETCD

+- etcd is a leader-based distributed system.
+Ensure that the leader periodically send heartbeats on time to all followers to keep the cluster stable.

+- You should run etcd as a cluster with an odd number of members.
+- **etcdctl:** This is the primary command-line client for interacting with etcd over a network.
+It is used for day-to-day operations such as managing keys and values, administering the cluster, checking health, and more.
+- **etcdutl:** This is an administration utility designed to operate directly on etcd data files, including migrating data between etcd versions, defragmenting the database, restoring snapshots, and validating data consistency.
+For network operations, etcdctl should be used.
+- **--peer-key-file** and **--peer-cert-file** for securing communication between etcd members, and **--key-file** and **--cert-file** for securing communication between etcd and its clients. **--client-cert-auth** along with TLS, it verifies the certificates from clients by using system CAs or the CA passed in by **--trusted-ca-file** flag
+-

+sudo ETCDCTL_API=3 etcdctl --endpoints 127.0.0.1:2379   --cert=/etc/kubernetes/pki/etcd/server.crt   --key=/etc/kubernetes/pki/etcd/server.key   --cacert=/etc/kubernetes/pki/etcd/ca.crt   member list

 K8s Reference Docs:
 - https://kubernetes.io/docs/tasks/administer-cluster/configure-upgrade-etcd/